 That the filters are comfortable and easy to use is impossible to deny.
 My advice, however, is to try to modify them.
 This allows you to see the impact that small adjustments can have on a photo.

 Use them as a starting point for your edit.
-You can use filters from Instagram, Snapseed, VSCO and a thousand other applications.
+You can use filters from Instagram, Snapseed, VSCO, and a thousand other applications.
 Just remember to adapt them to your image.
-We want to achieve the most natural result possible so stay away from the glitter and fake vintage film effects.
+Remember: we want to achieve the most natural result possible so stay away from the glitter and fake vintage film effects.

 If you use Lightroom you can even download or buy presets, which are nothing more than a little more elaborate filters.
 The final result does not change.